patrickml/event-horizon/docs/meteor/counter.md

 });
 ```

-Okay so we just created a few new actions for our store named `counter`.
-We will use these later in our UI to `INCREMENT`, `DECREMENT`, `SET`, and `RESET` our the value `counter` in our store
+Okay so we just created a few new actions for the store named `counter`.
+We will use these later in our UI to `INCREMENT`, `DECREMENT`, `SET`, and `RESET` our the value `counter` in the store.

 ###React and Such
  Well we obviously need some kind of UI to render our counter values in.
-In order to do so we will need to create our `Routes` and our `Components`
+In order to do so we will need to create our `Routes` and our `Components`.

 Lets start with the routes.

- Under the `/imports/client` folder create `router.jsx` and add the following code.
+ Under the `/imports/client` folder create `router.jsx` and add the following code:

 ```js
 import React from 'react';